 A provider like Auth0 makes sure all of its features adhere to the highest industry standards, including LDAP, SAML, OAuth, OpenID, OpenID Connect, and JSON Web Tokens (JWTs).
 In addition, it is GDPR, EU-US Privacy Shield, and HIPAA compliant.

 This eliminates the need for your team to do additional research to ensure any changes are up to code in your geographic area or industry.

-Top-notch identity and access management providers like Auth0 will offer even more tools, like passwordless authentication and 2FA options, to help ease the customer experience.
+Top-notch identity and access management providers like Auth0 will offer even more tools, like 2FA options, to help ease the customer experience.
 These features can provide a clear measure of safety that customers will immediately appreciate.
 Each step along the way allows your team to move further away from lagging competitors by gaining user trust, invigorating your brand, and creating more-efficient internal processes.

 Be an Early Adopter